Bustling cities, quaint coffee towns and jungles that meet the sea

 We’ll be introduced to this romantic city on an afternoon walking tour, visiting key sites and relishing the brightly coloured buildings as we’re transported back in time by flower-laden balconies and moody side-streets.
 Its history of piracy has a left a legacy of sorts, with Cartagena being famous for rum!
 This tour includes a rum tasting experience for the ultimate welcome!

-Tonight we’ll get acquainted with Cartagena’s Caribbean flavours over a three-course meal at El Santisimo hotel.
+Tonight we’ll get acquainted with Cartagena’s Caribbean flavours over a delicious local meal.

 This morning we will set out on a half-day Caribbean Gastronomic experience including a private cooking class.
 This tour tantalises every sense as we delve into the exhilarating world of Colombian cuisine, a rich melting pot of flavours thanks to the country’s colourful history.